wftutorials/opencv-tutorial/README.md

 ## From RGB to BGR

-Remember when we use `matplotlib`.
-The image showed in the scale `GBR`.
+Remember when we used `matplotlib`.
+The image showed in the color space `GBR`.
 Lets try to get the same results.
 Below we add the option `cv2.COLOR_RGB2BGR`

 ```python